opensearch-project/opensearch-build/DEVELOPER_GUIDE.md

 #### Tests for jenkins libraries

 ##### Lib Tester

-All jenkins libraries should have a lib tester associated with it.
+Each jenkins library should have a lib tester associated with it.
 Eg: [SignArtifactsLibTester](tests/jenkins/lib-testers/SignArtifactsLibTester.groovy)
 - Library tester should extend [LibFunctionTester.groovy](tests/jenkins/LibFunctionTester.groovy)
 - implement `void configure(helper, bindings)` method which sets up all the variables used in the library
   - Note: This will not include the variables set using function arguments